Physics-Informed Implicit Neural Representation for Wireless Imaging in RIS-Aided ISAC System: Numerical Results

 \subsubsection{Imaging Result Comparison of INR with FT and CS Algorithms}

-We compare the imaging performance of FT \cite{huang2024fourier}, CS \cite{huang2024ris,tong2025computational}, and proposed INR algorithms.
-To maintain consistent settings, only the TX-ROI-RIS-RX path is employed for imaging, TX and RX antenna numbers are both set to 1, and RIS phases are configured using a DFT codebook.
-The imaging distance is $D = 40\lambda$.
+We compare the imaging performance of FT \cite{huang2024fourier}, CS \cite{huang2024ris,hu2022metasketch,tong2025computational}, and proposed INR algorithms.
+To maintain consistent simulation settings, only the TX-ROI-RIS-RX path is employed for image reconstruction, the numbers of antennas at the TX and RX are both set to 1, and the RIS phases are configured using a DFT codebook.
+The imaging distance is set to $D = 40\lambda$.
 As shown in Table~\ref{tab-result-compare-ft-cs}, the proposed INR-based imager significantly outperforms traditional FT and CS methods.
 With only $K = 500$ RIS phase variations, INR achieves high imaging quality.
 In contrast, even with $K = 2500$ measurements, FT and CS generate degraded images due to strong pixel-wise channel correlations, which limit their ability to resolve fine details.
-This highlights the advantage of leveraging INR to learn intricate image features directly from CSI data.
+This highlights the advantage of leveraging DL techniques, as INR is capable of learning intricate image features directly from CSI data.
 Furthermore, INR enables the generation of super-resolution images with pixel size $\xi_{\text{v}}$ much smaller than the resolution limit established in \cite{huang2024fourier}.
 By comparison, FT and CS can only produce coarse approximations when $\xi_{\text{v}} = \lambda$.
 Therefore, the INR framework presents an effective alternative to conventional model-based imaging approaches, offering enhanced resolution and robustness in underdetermined sensing scenarios.